Paraphraser/PiBuilder/README.md

 If you want Supervised Home Assistant to work, reliably, it really needs to be its own dedicated appliance.
 If you want IOTstack to work, reliably, it really needs to be kept well away from Supervised Home Assistant.
 If you want both Supervised Home Assistant and IOTstack, you really need two Raspberry Pis.

 ## <a name="changeLog"></a>Change Summary

+* 2022-04-13

+	- consolidate dependencies on `/boot/scripts/support/home/pi` into the 05 script.
+	- 05 script now checks for `/boot/scripts/support/home/$USER`.
+If that path does not exist, the script substitutes `/boot/scripts/support/home/pi`.
+This will avoid the need to duplicate the "pi" home folder structure for each distinct «username».
+	- 03 script now does protective creation of `$HOME/IOTstack/backups` and `$HOME/IOTstack/services`.
+This prevents `docker-compose` from creating those folders with root ownership.
+Follows-on from a question on Discord.
+	- Moves `mkdocs` setup to 03 script.

 * 2022-04-12